How do contacts add themselves to my campaign (contact list)? Watch video

 In the Newsletter Email Creator, drag and drop any social media widget into the template, so your subscribers (called “contacts” in the new GetResponse) can click to share the messages on their social media accounts.
 Don’t forget to add a Forward button to encourage them to forward your newsletter and subscription link to their friends.

 5. Webinars (extra paid add-on with Email plan)

 When you create a webinar, you receive a unique link, which you can share in social media, place on your blog, or send via email.
 Every attendee (with registration mode disabled) or registrant (with registration mode enabled) to an email marketing campaign.

 When creating a survey, choose the sign-up form as one of your questions from the list of question types.
 You not only collect subscriber information, you also capture their email address.

 7. Web Archive Page

 Finally, promote your web archive page — a newsletter directory where visitors can read your newsletters and subscribe to your campaigns (called “contact lists” in the new GetResponse).

 Format the link to your web archive as in this example:

-Note: Depending on the opt-in settings your contacts may need to confirm the subscription to your campaigns.
+Note: Depending on the opt-in settings your contacts may need to confirm the subscription to your campaigns (lists).
 Learn here how to disable double opt-in (confirmation message).